sa-mw-dach/podium/jitsi/README.md

 # Jitsi Meet
 A lightweight opensource video conferencing tool.
 Jitsi Meet has 4 service components: jicofo prosody web jvb.
 Currently we are using an all-in-one image that runs a single pod and these four services as containers within the pod.

 Jitsi has two modes of communication peer-to-peer and video bridge.
 For meetings with more than two people the video bridge is required.
 When using the video bridge TCP/UDP connections will be made from the client (browser/app) to the JVB service.
+The node running the JVB service must have an public IP.
 In this configuration we are using a node port on the jvb service.
 The following ports must be open to the node running the jvb service:
 * 30000 (TCP/UDP) JVB Service
 * 3478 (TCP/UDP) Stun Server